 Funders:

-This module has been funded by the WorldWide Antimalarial Resistance Network (WWARN).
+This course has been funded by the WorldWide Antimalarial Resistance Network (WWARN)

 Source Material:

-This course is based on the material very kindly supplied by the Clinical Trials Support Office, MRC Unit, the Gambia from their taught course ‘Collecting and Recording Adverse Events.’
+Material for this course is taken from material very kindly supplied by the The MRC, Gambia from their taught course ‘Informed Consent’.

 These e-learning materials are owned by The Global Health Network.
 You are free to share or adapt this material but you must attribute it to The Global Health Network using the link www.theglobalhealthnetwork.org.